switch-model/Switch-USA-PG-ReEDS/README.md

 The most important category of external data are the standard PowerGenome inputs and resource profiles created by Greg Schivley.
 These are documented in pg_data.yml and downloaded by the `download_pg_data.py` script.

-Upon download, these files have some errors, which are patched by `patch_pg_existing_resource_groups.py` or manually by users, based on notes printed from that script.
+As noted in pg_data.yml, some of the files in the resource_groups folder had errors when downloaded from Greg Schivley's Google Drive, so we patched them with `patch_pg_existing_resource_groups.py` and then a few manually (as noted in that script), and uploaded the patched folders to Matthias Fripp's Google Drive for downloading by `download_pg_data.py`.

-In addition to the inputs from Greg Schivley, pg_data.yml points to a "retro" version of the PUDL database (mostly from EIA) that Matthias Fripp created by copying data from the August 2025 edition of PUDL into a new sqlite database with the PUDL schema used before December 2023.
+Similarly, pg_data.yml points to a "retro" version of the PUDL database (mostly from EIA) that Matthias Fripp created by copying data from the August 2025 edition of PUDL into a new sqlite database with the PUDL schema used before December 2023.
 The `make_retro_pudl_data.py` script does this.
 See that script for additional information.

 After downloading the main data for PowerGenome, scripts were used to create various categories of additional input data for PowerGenome, as discussed below.